-- 5.1 The Council is currently maintaining an under-borrowed position in comparison to its Capital Financing Requirement, using its cash balances rather than borrowing to fund capital expenditure.
-This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered. - 5.2 The Council's borrowing strategy will be to minimise borrowing costs over the medium to long term by considering the borrowing requirement arising from the capital programmes along with expected interest rates and the level of existing cash balances. - 5.3 In conjunction with advice from its treasury advisor, Link Asset Services, the Council will keep under review the options it has in borrowing from the PWLB, the market and other sources up to the available capacity within its CFR and Authorised Limit. - 5.4 One of the options to finance capital borrowing is the issuance of Bonds.
+- 5.1.
+The Council is currently maintaining an under-borrowed position in comparison to its Capital Financing Requirement, using its cash balances rather than borrowing to fund capital expenditure.
+This strategy is prudent as investment returns remain low in comparison to the rates at which we can borrow, medium and longer dated borrowing rates are expected to fall from their current levels and counterparty risk is still an issue that needs to be considered. - 5.2.
+The Council's borrowing strategy will be to minimise borrowing costs over the medium to long term by considering the borrowing requirement arising from the capital programmes along with expected interest rates and the level of existing cash balances and reserves. - 5.3.
+In conjunction with advice from its treasury adviser, Link Asset Services, the Council will keep under review the options it has in borrowing from the PWLB, the market and other sources up to the available capacity within its CFR and Authorised Limit. - 5.4.
+One of the options to finance capital borrowing is the issuance of Bonds.
 In the right circumstances, Bonds could be appropriate for the Council but are dependent on the level of borrowing, the repayment period and the mix of other funding sources to fund a large-scale capital programme.
 To date, their use has not been considered appropriate or necessary given the amount the Council requires to borrow and the repayment period of the borrowing.
 Moving forward, they will remain an option and will be considered along with other sources of borrowing as required.

-- 5.5 Alongside fixed rate maturity borrowing, other options such as variable rate or short-term borrowing or EIP (equal instalments of principal) loans that help mitigate the impact of the cost of carry are all active considerations. - 5.6 The Council will consider debt rescheduling where appropriate to make savings in interest costs or to amend the profile of maturing debt to reduce any inherent refinancing risks, however opportunities will be limited due to the premium that is charged by the PWLB for the early repayment of debt. - 5.7 The overall strategy for borrowing will be to monitor interest rates, undertake planned borrowing at the best time, whilst investigating opportunities where possible to improve the structure of our existing loan portfolio. - 5.8 The expected borrowing is detailed in the Prudential Indicators Appendix 1, paragraphs 1.1 to 1.3 and is summarised below.
+- 5.5.
+Alongside fixed rate maturity borrowing, other options such as variable rate or shortterm borrowing or EIP (equal instalments of principal) loans that help mitigate the impact of the cost of carry are all active considerations. - 5.6.
+The Council will consider debt rescheduling where appropriate to make savings in interest costs or to amend the profile of maturing debt to reduce any inherent refinancing risks, however opportunities will be limited due to the premium that is charged by the PWLB for the early repayment of debt. - 5.7.
+The overall strategy for borrowing will be to monitor interest rates, undertake planned borrowing at the best time, whilst investigating opportunities where possible to improve the structure of our existing loan portfolio. - 5.8.
+The expected borrowing is detailed in the Prudential Indicators Appendix 2, paragraphs 1.1. to 1.2. and is summarised below.